Proxied, Air-gapped and Offline Environments¶

 In case your CML deployment is not able to directly access the remote repository over the Internet, consult first with your lab infrastructure administrators if there are any alternative sources readily available with an Ubuntu package repository, or what policies and approaches may be applicable for updating Linux-based systems.

 The procedures below can be performed in a console, e.g., after you log into the System Administration Cockpit as the system administrator account.
 See Logging into the System Administration Cockpit.
-You can then use the Terminal tab.
+You can then use the Terminal tab from the panel on the left side of the page.

 Procedure